markus7017/myfiles/shelly/doc/ShellyManager.md

 Maybe you need to change the port matching your setup.

+Shelly Manager makes you various device insights available to get an overview of your Shellys
+- Get a quick overview that all Shellys operate like expected, statistical data will help to identify issues
+- Have some basic setting actions integrated, which help to do an easy setup of new Shellys added to openHAB
+- Make firmware updates way easier - filter 'Update available' + integrated 2-click update
+- Provde a firmware download proxy, which allows to seperate your Shellys from the Internet (improved device security)

 ## Overview

 Once the Shelly Manager is opened an overview of all Shelly devices added as a Thing are displayed.